-Because the snowplowing industry is partially dependent on the weather and the amount of snow received each winter, it’s difficult to predict the industry’s growth from 2019 to 2024.
-However, based on factors like the number of commercial and retail businesses available, the economy’s growth indicates that the snowplowing industry will have a growing customer base.
-A rise in disposable income and consumer spending also bodes well for the industry’s profits.
+Because the snowplowing industry is partially dependent on the weather and the amount of snow received each winter, it’s difficult to predict the industry’s growth, however, based on factors like the number of commercial and retail businesses available, the economy’s growth indicates that the snowplowing industry will have a growing customer base.

 Risk Placement Services notes significant legal trends that snow removal business owners should be aware of.
 The number of insurance carriers willing to offer general liability coverage to businesses has declined, and premiums have increased significantly.
 This reluctance to offer liability coverage is partially due to an increase in claim settlements.
 Slip and fall claims are particularly common, so businesses that offer snow removal at locations like gas stations, convenience stores, banks with walkup ATMs, pharmacies, large grocery stores, hardware stores, and more may have a particularly hard time finding insurance coverage.